rk-304/projects/README.md

 *Data visualization with Tableau:*
 - Data visualization of New York vehicles accident with Tableau to identify accident hotspots on the NYC map

+My master thesis is having a confidential closure, therefore I am not allowed to share the code or the thesis itsself.
+However, together with my supervisors, we have publised a paper based on my master thesis.
+You can access the paper here: https://doi.org/10.3390/knowledge2020017

+Furthermore my scientific poster, based on my thesis, was selected for the Applied Machine Learning Days conference (March 2022, Lausanne, CH).
+The latest version of my poster you can view here: [Poster_v3_portrait.pdf](https://github.com/rk-304/projects/files/9084202/Poster_v3_portrait.pdf)

+Last but not least I am happy to receive any feedbacks or share more information about the projects in person, if you are interested.